ravecalangi/100-days-of-javascript/README.md

 # 100 Days of JavaScript

-A collection of JavaScript snippets and mini projects for 100 days
+A collection of JavaScript snippets and mini projects for 100 days.

 ## Progress
 - ✅ Day 01 – Egg Boil Timer